 Make necessary changes.

-Username and password for installation can be found in CONTROL PANEL under Services > DirectoryLink > Instructions.
+Username and password for installation can be found in CONTROL PANEL under Users & Services > DirectoryLink > Instructions.
 Please have your DirectoryLink username and password ready before installing this product.

 We strongly recommend that you limit the scope of synchronization by providing the distinguished name (DN) of the parent organizational unit (OU) that contains all objects enabled for synchronization.
 The synchronization scope must be an OU within your Active Directory domain.